4-en/audio-ui/README.md

-# HCI und DB Projekt
+# Audiobook and Podcast Library
-## Audiobook and Podcast Library
+A simple react web app that allows users to buy content from a store, display it in their personal library and listen to it.

 ## Installation
 ### Frontend